MicrosoftDocs/windows-itpro-docs/devices/hololens/hololens-public-preview-apps.md

 * **Azure Active Directory (Azure AD)**: Required for app distribution through the Microsoft Store for Business.
 See [Get started with Azure AD](https://docs.microsoft.com/en-us/azure/active-directory/get-started-azure-ad) to learn more about Azure AD and licensing users.
 If you choose not to distribute the app through the Microsoft Store for Business, users can also install it from the Microsoft Store.
 * **Network requirements**: Internet access is required to download the app, and utilize all of its features.
 There are no bandwidth requirements.
-* **Sharing and collaboration requirements**: Additional requirements need to be met in order to share and edit your layouts with stakeholders in real time.
+* **Sharing and collaboration requirements**: Additional apps are needed to share and edit your layouts with stakeholders in real time.
 For the HoloLens, use of the [Remote Assist](#remote-assist) app is required.
 For the Windows Mixed Reality immersive headset, a screen sharing app (such as Skype or Skype for Business), and a Windows 10 PC that meets the [Windows Mixed Reality Ultra](https://support.microsoft.com/en-us/help/4039260/windows-10-mixed-reality-pc-hardware-guidelines) specifications, are required.

 ### Import Tool, and Visio Add-in, for Microsoft Layout